bgermann/cforms2/readme.txt

 == Upgrade Notice ==

 = 14.12 =
 RSS support is removed.
 If you depend on it, please try Contact Form DB's RSS support.
+Comment and Tell-a-Friend support is removed, too.

 = 14.11 =
 CAPTCHA support is handled by the new plugin Really Simple CAPTCHA for cformsII.
 If you depend on CAPTCHAs, please install this plugin.
 Additionally, if you use my_cforms_ajax_filter(), you get a new data structure there.